We recycle plastic

 - Polystyrene takeaway containers

-- Protective polystyrene packaging (Curry's PC World will take back their own TV packaging for recycling)
+- Protective polystyrene, foam or sponge packaging, for example from computers (Curry's PC World will take back their own TV packaging for recycling)

-- Disposable paper cups, for example, coffee cups (made of a mixture of plastic and paper)
+- Disposable paper cups, for example, coffee cups (made of a mixture of plastic and paper - some coffee shops such as Costa have recycling bins in-store)

 You can find advice on whether or not you can recycle hundreds of specific items on our What Goes In Which Bin? page.